 Do not list a book in

 garden equipment.
-And don't bother to list that garden
+And do not bother to list that garden

 encyclopedia set you paid $$$ for.
-It's not worth the paper
+It is not worth the paper

 Sales: Anything you cannot sell via eBay